-The Fund invests in equities and liquidity.
+The Fund invests in equities, government and corporate bonds as well as in liquidity.
 The selected companies improve their profitability, among other things, through the long-term, careful and responsible use of their resources.
 This applies equally to the production factors labour, capital, land and energy.
 Accordingly, portfolio management's view of a company's ESG performance is holistic.
 In terms of energy, emphasis is placed on ensuring that the selected companies are focused on reducing their environmental footprint through raw material and energy efficiency and by avoiding waste and emissions.

-A 10-point set of criteria to exclude companies that are particularly likely to be exposed to sustainability risks will be employed for the GANÉ Global Equity Fund.
+A 10-point set of criteria to exclude companies that are particularly likely to be exposed to sustainability risks will be employed for the ANÉ Value Event Fund.
 A distinction is made between exclusion criteria without a turnover threshold (acquisition is absolutely prohibited) and exclusion criteria with a turnover threshold (5% and 10% of the Company's total turnover).